InspectorCaracal/evennia-things/README.md

 ### List of Things
 * `roomdecor.py` - Adds a mechanism for decorating rooms with objects.
 The decor items can be placed in different positions within the room and are displayed as part of room's `desc` section instead of as contents.
 They also retain any other functionality!
 * `multimatch.py` - Provides an alternative multimatch system to the default of re-entering commands, by allowing commands to ask the player directly which of the matches they intended.
+* `clothing.py` - Initially based on the current clothing contrib, but rewritten for v1.0 updates and ease of customization.